Patric & Izabela's Urban Wedding at The Bond Birmingham | City Chic Celebration

 As evening fell, I knew exactly what I wanted to create.
 We walked the couple across to the opposite side of the Grand Union Canal to pose in front of their mural.

-My assistant positioned themselves on their side with an off-camera flash to illuminate them and the artwork.
+My assistant positioned themselves on their side with an off-camera flash to illuminate the couple and the artwork.
 I stayed on the venue side of the canal, capturing not just the couple and their custom mural, but the entire scene reflected in the water below.

 This single image encapsulates everything that makes creative wedding photography at The Bond Birmingham so special: urban character, personalised details, dramatic lighting, and the venue's stunning waterside location.